For this lab, you'll use the concepts of polymorphism to build an abstract syntax

 The OpNode class should be pure virtual (i.e. it cannot be instantiated)

 Create a tarball consisting of a single directory with all of your work in it,

 such as code or written answers.

 If you have any auxiliary files (READMEs, Makefiles, etc.), be sure

 to include those as well.

-Name your work directory
+Name your work directory l5 and name